 - Center of interest, or focal point

-Students begin by applying an acrylic wash to their canvases, select a color palette, then use squeeze bottles filled with paint to build their designs.
+Students begin by applying an acrylic wash to their canvases and selecting a color palette.
+Then they’ll use squeeze bottles filled with paint to build the designs.
 They can use a variety of colors and create their own custom textures.
 Continue to layer until the piece is complete, keeping in mind that sometimes less is more.
 A coat of varnish seals these modern masterpieces.

 […] Reference 4 […]